Annakihab/Github-repofetch/README.md

 ### moment

 A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.
-Documentation.